Unyxos/srcds_exporter/README.md

 3. Start the script with node : `node index.js`, you can create a service or run it in a screen to keep it active in background

 By default, the exporter runs on port 9591, it's possible to customize this by setting the HTTP_PORT variable to the desired port.

+## Configure the game's server

+1. Make sure to configure a rcon password

+2. Add `-usercon` to your srcds start parameters, otherwise rcon connection cannot be done from "outside" of the game/server's console, resulting in the exporter showing 0 for all metrics

 ## Configure Prometheus